algebra2boy/RateMyDine/documentation/mongoDB.md

 - Click on "Advanced Connection Options"
     - Go to Authentication and click on "Username/Password"
     - Change the password to our password

+## Structure
+- These are called database
+    - Admin (database)
+    - Local (database)
+    - RateMyDine (database)
+        - Users (collection)
+            - Document1
+            - Document2
+            - Document3
+        - Reviews (collection)
+            - Document1
+            - Document2

+## Important CRUD operations
+    - collection.countDocuments()
+        - count how many documents in a collection
+    - collection.insertOne({})
+        - insert a document in a collection
+    - collection.findOne({})
+        - find a document in a collection
+    - collection.updateOne({})
+        - update a document in a collection
+    - collection.deleteOne({})
+        - delete a document in a collection
+    - collection.find({}).toArray()
+        - get all the documents in a collection and then convert to an array